Colin Morgan: 2014–present

 After spending 2013 in back-to-back stage productions, Morgan reappeared on television as an ambitious journalist in an episode of the 1950s Irish crime drama Quirke, based on the books by John Banville.

-Later that year, he took on the role of detective sergeant alongside Gillian Anderson and Jamie Dornan in the second series of The Fall.
+Later that year, he took on the role of detective sergeant in the second series of The Fall.
 Morgan was approached to play the role, meeting with writer Allan Cubitt and lead actress Gillian Anderson in London to discuss his involvement.
 To prepare for his performance, Morgan read up on police procedures and spoke to the set's police advisor.
 He also did an impromptu interview of two police officers he saw in the street in London.

-In June 2015, Morgan began his role as the mysterious fugitive Leo Elster in Humans, a British-American AMC/Channel 4 eight-part science fiction drama adapted from the Swedish series Real Humans.
+In June 2015, Morgan began his role as the mysterious fugitive Leo Elster in Humans, a British-American AMC / Channel 4 eight-part science fiction drama.
 Humans was Channel 4's highest-rated drama since The Camomile Lawn (1992).
-Reviewer Paul Simpson described Morgan as one who "always rises to strong material, and [whose] performance has become increasingly engaging as the series has progressed."
+Reviewer Paul Simpson described Morgan as one who "always rises to strong material, and [whose] performance has become increasingly engaging as the series has progressed".

-In the summer of 2016, Morgan starred with actress Charlotte Spencer in the BBC One Victorian era ghost hunter series The Living and the Dead as the central character Nathan Appleby.

-Later that year, he reprised his roles in The Fall's Series 3, and in Series 2 of Humans.
+In mid-2016, Morgan starred in the BBC One Victorian era ghost hunter series The Living and the Dead as the central character Nathan Appleby.
+Later that year, he reprised his roles in The Fall's third series and in the second series of Humans.